 Port Hills and Banks Peninsula itinerary Request full itinerary

 A low stress start to the tour.
 Arrive at the hotel anytime you like this afternoon.
-Located in the charming beachside community of Sumner, your accommodation is perfectly located within a 2 minute walk of Sumner Beach.
+Located in the charming beachside community of Sumner your accommodation is perfectly located within a 2-minute walk of Sumner beach.
 You’ll check in and decide whether to go to the beach, take an enjoyable hike over Scarborough head to Taylors Mistake beach (written directions provided) or chill out over a coffee or a wine at the Sumner Beach bar.
 You’ll meet your guide and the rest of the group at 17:30 for a drink and orientation chat before going on to dinner.
-We will be dining a la carte at “Clink” restaurant in Sumner.
+We will be dining a la carte at The Beach restaurant, literally on Sumner beach.

 Logistics: Overnight 4-star Sumner Bay motel.
-Walking distance: 6 km Taylors Mistake return.
+Walking distance/Optional hike: 6 km Taylors Mistake and return.
 About 2 hours.
 Overnight, and dinner included.

 Logistics: Drive time: 10 minutes to the trail head and 10 minute return drive.
 Walking distance: 14 km (8 mi) About 4.5 to 5 hours.
 Overnight, picnic lunch and dinner included.
 Breakfast not included.
 We let you choose when and what you want for breakfast.
 There are many cafés to choose from.